xiaolaba/AT3010-JDY-23/README.md

 ![AT3010_2020-09-06_11.56.36.jpg](AT3010_2020-09-06_11.56.36.jpg)

-my schematic and fun to learn something new, copyright is retianed my own learning material, it is nothing related to manufacturer.
-It is incomplete but enough to understand the prespective of circuit design and operation thoery.
+my schematic and fun to learn something new, copyright is retianed as my own learning material, it is nothing related to manufacturer.
+This schematic is incomplete but enough to understand the prespective of circuit design and operation thoery, for example.
+4 pieces of R0001 paralleled, it should be the current senseing resitor for metering.
 ![AT3010_2020-09-06_11.56.25.jpg](AT3010_2020-09-06_11.56.25.jpg)
 .
 .